New Jersey Water Quality at a Glance

 New Jersey residents can access comprehensive water quality information through several resources:

-Annual Water Quality Reports: Contact your water utility directly for their Consumer Confidence Report, which details all testing results including PFAS monitoring data and any violations or concerns
+• Annual Consumer Confidence Reports: Contact your water utility directly for their annual report, which details all testing results including PFAS data and any violations

 What is New Jersey doing about water infrastructure challenges?

-New Jersey is taking comprehensive action to address water infrastructure challenges:
+New Jersey is taking the most aggressive action of any US state to address water contamination challenges:

 Quality News About Your Water